mlibrary/design-system-11ty-starter/README.md

 ## Dev Scripts

-- Run `npm run start` to start the eleventy server (serves the `/public` folder) and watch the SASS folder
-- Run `npm build` to create a production build.
+-`npm run start` to start the eleventy server (serves the `/public` folder) and watch the SASS folder -`npm build` to create a production build.
 Outputs into `/public`.

 ### Building and watching files